A simplified approach to generating synthetic data for disclosure control: Utility and disclosure risk for synthetic data

 How will our recommendations for the analysis of completely synthesised data affect any disclosure risk posed by the synthetic data?
-By not sampling from the PPD we are introducing less noise than would be the case with PPD.
-But the need to generate only a single synthetic data set should reduce the disclosure risk considerably.
-Indeed concern about a potential disclosure risk has led agencies to permit the release of only a single synthetic data set \cite{Hawala_SSC}.
+By not sampling from the PPD we are introducing less noise than would be the case with PPD and thus might expect to increase the disclosure risk.
+But the need to generate only a single synthetic data set will reduce the disclosure risk \cite{Reit_mit,KleinSinha2015c}.
 Our proposals to supply synthetic data to users had to be agreed by the SLS Research Board and we have not asked for permission to release more than one synthetic data set to a user.
+Synthetic data from the SLS will be released to accredited and trained users who have signed a disclaimer that they will not identify individuals, nor share the data with anyone not accredited for their specific project.
+This will reduce the possibility that disclosure harm will be associated with any disclosure potential \cite{CS}.

-The report mentioned above \cite{Elliot_2014} formed part of our submission to the SLS Research Board, but another aspect of disclosure control was of concern to them.
-If an intruder sees the synthetic data they may mistakenly believe it to be real and attempt an identification, with subsequent loss of reputation for the data collection agencies.
-We have agreed to carry out additional disclosure control measures to avoid any such problem.
+The report mentioned above \cite{Elliot_2014} formed part of our submission to the SLS Research Board, but another aspect of the release of synthetic data was of concern to them.
+If an intruder sees the synthetic data they may mistakenly believe it to be real and attempt an identification, with subsequent loss of reputation for the data collection agencies, even when no actual disclosure has taken place.
+We have agreed to carry out additional measures to avoid any such problem.
 These are now incorporated into the $synthpop$ package.
 All data sets have to be clearly labelled as ``false data".
 Any observations that are unique in the actual data and also appear as unique in the synthetic data have to be removed from the latter.
-Options for top-coding of outlying observations are also available as part of the disclosure control function in $synthpop$.
+Options for smoothing of continuous data and top-coding of outlying observations are also available in $synthpop$.